 Firearms - meaning any rifle, shotgun, pistol, air rifle, or BB gun.

-2. Yes, Bow hunting (DEER ONLY) is allowed in designated areas within the City Limits of Proctor.
-Contact the Police Department for more information
+2. Yes, Bow hunting (DEER ONLY) is allowed in designated areas within the City Limits of Proctor by permit only.
+Contact the Police Department for more information.

 Q. What is the curfew for juveniles in Proctor?